Cucumber Tomato Salad — Fresh, Light, and Gone Before You Know It

 More Fresh and Easy Sides for a Crowd

-- Poppy Seed Chicken — pair this salad with the casserole everyone is always asked to bring
+- Poppy Seed Chicken Casserole — the 7-ingredient casserole everyone is always asked to bring.

 Cucumber Tomato Salad — About Stephanie’s Recipes